ABOUT ENERGY EFFICIENCY

 Let’s talk about a partnership today!

-FNPA is a First Nations governed, not-for-profit development company, reducing development costs and risks for First Nations-led projects.
+FNPA is a Indigenous governed, not-for-profit development company, reducing development costs and risks for Indigenous-led projects.
 FNPA is the pathway to powerful opportunities.

 Discover the possibilities and connect with our Membership & Partnerships Manager, Rebecca Âcikahtê below!